Nieuwe-Warmte-Nu/rtc-tools-heat-network/docs/index.rst

-Multi-Energy-Systems Integrated Desing and Operations Documentation
+Multi-Energy-Systems Integrated Design and Operations Documentation
 ===================================================================

 This is the documentation for MESIDO.